Deployment

 forge script script/FooTest.s.sol:FooScript --zksync --rpc-url https://sepolia.era.zksync.dev --broadcast --slow

-The --slow flag forces transactions to be sent individually to the RPC endpoint, ensuring they are executed in the correct order.
+The `--slow` flag forces transactions to be sent individually to the RPC endpoint, ensuring they are executed in the correct order.

-Bytecode Hash
+#### Bytecode Hash <a href="#bytecode-hash" id="bytecode-hash"></a>

 Any code making assumptions about bytecode hashes around EVM-scope will need to be migrated to accommodate for ZKsync's bytecode hashes.